Aaron Hernandez had severe CTE; daughter sues NFL, Pats | FOX Sports

 Aaron Hernandez had severe CTE; daughter sues NFL, Pats

-BOSTON (AP) Tests conducted on the brain of former football star Aaron Hernandez showed severe signs of the degenerative brain disease chronic traumatic encephalopathy, and his attorney said Thursday that the player’s daughter is suing the NFL and the New England Patriots for leading Hernandez to believe the sport was safe.
+BOSTON (AP) Former New England Patriots star Aaron Hernandez had a severe case of the degenerative brain disease chronic traumatic encephalopathy, researchers said on Thursday.
+His lawyer announced a lawsuit against the NFL and the team, accusing them of hiding the true dangers of the sport.

-In a news conference at his offices, Hernandez’s attorney Jose Baez said the testing showed one of the most severe cases ever diagnosed.
+Dr. Ann McKee, the director of the CTE Center at Boston University, said Hernandez had Stage 3 (out of 4) of the disease, which can cause violent mood swings, depression and other cognitive disorders .

-”We’re told it was the most severe case they had ever seen for someone of Aaron’s age,” Baez said.
+”We’re told it was the most severe case they had ever seen for someone of Aaron’s age,” attorney Jose Baez said.

-Dr. Ann McKee, the director of the CTE Center at Boston University, concluded that the New England Patriots tight end had stage 3 of 4 of the disease, and also had early brain atrophy and large perforations in a central membrane.
+Hernandez killed himself in April in the prison cell where he was serving a life-without-parole sentence for murder.
+Baez said Hernandez had shown signs of memory loss, impulsivity and aggression that could be attributed to CTE.

-The lawsuit filed in federal court in Boston on Thursday claims that the team and league deprived Avielle Hernandez of the companionship of her father.
-It is separate from a $1 billion settlement in which the league agreed to pay families of players who suffered brain damage because of repeated head trauma while playing football.
+”When hindsight is 20-20, you look back and there are things you might have noticed,” he said. ”But you don’t know.”

-CTE can be caused by repeated head trauma and leads to symptoms like violent mood swings, depression and other cognitive difficulties.
-Hernandez killed himself in April in the jail cell where he was serving a life-without-parole sentence for a 2013 murder.
-His death came just hours before the Patriots visited the White House to celebrate their latest Super Bowl victory.
+CTE, which can only be diagnosed in an autopsy, has been found in former members of the military , football players and boxers and others who have been subjected to repeated head trauma.
+A recent study found signs of the disease in 110 of 111 NFL players whose brains were inspected.

-CTE can only be diagnosed in an autopsy.
-A recent study found evidence of the disease in 110 of 111 former NFL players whose brains were examined.
+The lawsuit filed in U.S. District Court claimed that the league and Patriots failed to protect their players’ safety, leading to the disease that deprived Hernandez’s 4-year-old daughter, Avielle, of her father’s companionship.

-CTE has been linked with repeated concussions and involves brain damage particularly in the frontal region that controls many functions including judgment, emotion, impulse control, social behavior and memory.
+”Defendants were fully aware of the dangers of exposing NFL players, such as Aaron, to repeated traumatic head impacts,” the lawsuit said. ”Yet, defendants concealed and misrepresented the risks of repeated traumatic head impacts.”

 A star for the University of Florida when it won the 2008 title, Hernandez dropped to the fourth round of the NFL draft because of trouble in college that included a failed drug test and a bar fight.
 His name had also come up in an investigation into a shooting.